-The City of Bloomington has two non-profits located within the city that actively address the needs of two homeless populations: youth and victims of domestic violence.
+The City of Bloomington has non-profits located within the city that actively address the needs of specific populations of people experiencing homelessness: youth and victims of domestic violence.
 Specifically, Oasis for Youth (oasisforyouth.org) opens doors to housing, employment, education, and wellness for youth facing homelessness in the suburbs, including Bloomington.
 Oasis provides tools for stability and opportunities to thrive through individualized case management, onsite supportive services, and connections to housing and community resources.
 Cornerstone provides services to domestic violence victims and their families (cornerstonemn.org).
 Through its Bloomington service center, Cornerstone provides services and emergency shelter to individuals and families who have become homeless due to violence in the home.

-In addition, all homeless persons and families may access the services provided by Hennepin County.
+In addition, all those experiencing homelessness and/or housing instability may access the services provided by Hennepin County.
 Hennepin County has a board policy to shelter all families and all disabled adults.
 Our shelter system is robust and expands to meet demand, essentially sheltering all people who request emergency shelter.
 The family shelter system is coordinated by Hennepin County staff.
 The single adult shelter system is coordinated by a consortium of five single adult shelter providers.
 Youth can either enter a youth-specific shelter system or can access single adult or family shelter.
 Additionally, Hennepin County has taken part in the Foster Youth to Independence (FYI) program and Bloomington, through its HRA, is a participating entity.
 Transitional housing is accessed through the Housing Referral Coordinator.
 Most of the transitional housing in Hennepin County has changed their programming to either be Permanent Supportive Housing or Rapid Rehousing.